everythingandnothingdev/godot-project-screenshots/ue-lumen-godot-sdfgi-comparison/README.md

 ![Godot Left Unreal Right](./comparison1-occlusion-in-complex-geometry.png)

 The cast shadow from this stairway wall in Unreal is notably darker than the Godot counterpart.
 How accurate either is to photorealism is difficult to say.
 Though, having a much darker shadow than the wall that's casting the shadow looks unnatural to me.
+This may be caused by a difference in how the indirect lighting energy is calculated.

 [Left: Godot 4, Right: Unreal Engine 5]